nosas/blog/keras_tuner_tensorboard/article.md

 ### Define the hyperparameter search space

 Defining a search space is as simple as replacing the layers' hyperparameter values with KerasTuner's search space methods: `hp.Int`, `hp.Float`, `hp.Choice`, etc.

+For instance, the following code block defines a search space for the number of convolutional filters in a convolutional layer.
+When launched, the tuner searches for the most optimal filter count by varying the number of filters in the layer from 4 to 16, training the model, and comparing model metrics.
+What was once a tedious, manual task is now a simple and powerful process for ML engineers.

+The three search space methods above only scratch the surface of KerasTuner's available methods.
 More details about the KerasTuner search space methods can be found [here](https://keras.io/api/keras_tuner/hyperparameters/).

-For instance, the following code block defines a search space for the number of convolutional filters in a convolutional layer.
-When launched, the tuner searches for the most optimal filter count by varying the number of filters in the layer from 4 to 16 and training the model.

 ```python
 model = keras.Sequential(